 Autointoxication chiefly starts in the colon.
 As Ilya Metchnikoff (1845-1916),

-the Russian biologist and late director of the Pasleur Institute in Paris,
+the Russian biologist and late director of the Pasteur Institute in Paris,

 which the system is poisoned, is the large bowel.
 Whenever there is